Lymphoma

 Do you have any of these symptoms?

-The cause of lymphomas is currently unknown.
-They account for 84% of all neoplastic hematological diseases.
+The cause of lymphomas is currently unknown and they account for 84% of all haematological neoplastic diseases.

-On the other hand, HIV-infected patients are at greater risk for the disease than the general population.
+On the other hand, patients with HIV infection have a higher risk of contracting the disease than the general population.

 What is the prognosis of lymphomas?

-• Aggressive or with a high degree of malignancy, when the malignant cells grow more rapidly.
-They are more serious and need stronger treatments, but are potentially curable.
+• Aggressive or high-grade malignant, when the malignant cells grow more rapidly.
+They are more severe and need stronger treatments, but are potentially curable.

-• Indolent or low grade malignant lymphomas, when the cells are slower growing.
-They allow a better quality of life for years but are very difficult to cure definitively.
+• Indolent or low-grade lymphomas, when the cells are slower growing.
+They allow a better quality of life for years, but are very difficult to cure.

-At present, there is a tendency to establish a differentiated prognosis in each case, taking into account the variety of lymphoma, its extension and the therapeutic possibilities in each specific patient.
+Currently, there is a tendency to establish a differentiated prognosis in each case, taking into account the variety, extension and therapeutic possibilities of each patient.

-Lymphomas are one of the tumors whose incidence is increasing, especially that of non-Hodkin's lymphomas, although it is not known what the causes of this increase are.
+Lymphomas are one of the tumours whose incidence is increasing, especially non-Hodgkin's lymphomas, although the causes of this increase are unknown.

-However, they are also among the tumors with the most therapeutic options and, taking into account their diversity, among those with the greatest possibilities of cure at present.
+However, they are also the tumours with the most therapeutic options and the best chance of cure.

 How is lymphoma diagnosed?

-We offer a multidisciplinary approach to the diagnosis and prognosis of the disease.
-In the effectiveness of the treatment, the global therapeutic consideration of the disease plays a fundamental role, that is, not only the treatment that each patient will need at the moment of diagnosis, but also the treatment that may be required in the future in case of possible relapses.
+A fundamental role in the efficacy of treatment is played by the global therapeutic consideration of the disease, that is, not only the treatment that each patient will need at the time of diagnosis, but also the treatment that may be required in the future in the event of relapses.

-The Hematology Department of the Clinic has developed a comprehensive program of care for patients with chronic lymphoproliferative syndromes, which includes all aspects related to the diagnosis, prognosis and treatment of the disease.
+Our Haematology Department has developed a comprehensive care programme for patients with chronic lymphoproliferative syndromes, which includes all aspects related to diagnosis, prognosis and treatment.

 How is lymphoma treated?

-The departments of Radiotherapy Oncology and Oncology of the Clinic have the necessary linear accelerators to carry out this type of treatments.
+The Clinic's Radiation Oncology and Oncology departments have the necessary linear accelerators to carry out this type of treatment.

-Hematopoietic progenitor transplantation or marrow transplantation is used in:
+Haematopoietic progenitor transplantation or bone marrow transplantation is used in:

-• Diseases with an alteration of the function of the bone marrow (producer of blood cells).
+• Diseases with impaired bone marrow function (production of blood cells).

 • Diseases of the immune system.

-• Hemopoietic progenitor cells were obtained from the bone marrow.
-Currently, they are mostly extracted from the blood and sometimes from the umbilical cord and the placenta.
+Haematopoietic progenitor cells used to be obtained from bone marrow.
+Nowadays, however, they are mostly extracted from blood and sometimes from the umbilical cord and placenta.

 One of the treatments that have revolutionized the therapy of lymphoproliferative syndromes has been the application of monoclonal antibodies.